NIKJOO/SSDNuke/README.md

 SSD Nuke is an educational tool demonstrating secure SSD data wiping techniques.
 It offers **3 levels of wipe security**, showing how TRIM operations, file wiping, empty-space sanitization, and Master File Table (MFT) cleaning interact.

- `SSDNuke works well with all types of storages such as SSD(SATA,NVME),HDD,Thumb drives,SD-Cards`
+` SSDNuke works well with all types of storages such as SSD's(SATA,NVME),HDD's,Thumb drives,SD-Cards `

 ---

 ## Features